skylight-hq/skylight.digital/_blog_posts/microconsulting_services.md

 ## What types of microconsulting do we offer?

 We possess digital expertise in a number of different areas &mdash; for example, design/product workshops, agile acquisition, agile delivery, open-source software, rapid prototyping, software engineering, legacy modernization, microservice architecture, application programming interfaces, IPv6, and cloud computing.
 So we can provide a wide range of Microconsulting Services tailored to your specific needs.
 We also offer several [standard ones](/services/microconsulting/) as well.
-These include:

-- **Agile Solicitation Support** for increasing the probability of your acquisition's success through a smartly-crafted solicitation aligned to agile delivery practices.
-- **Code Quality Assessment** for identifying code-quality issues such as technical debt that are holding your software development team back from delivering faster.
-- **Protosketching** (a unique form of rapid product prototyping) for stimulating stakeholder imaginations about what's possible and focusing the strategic direction of your project.
-- **Coding Dojo** (a mini-coding bootcamp) for quickly gaining expertise with a specific programming language/framework, development practice, or technology.
-- **Agile Micro-sprint** for giving you and your team direct hands-on experience with agile while simultaneously advancing the development of your software product.
-- **Rent-a-CTO** for obtaining quick expert advice on the suitability and trade-offs of using a particular architectural pattern, delivery practice, or technology.

 ## What prices do we charge?

-All of our Microconsulting Services are conveniently priced within the federal government's micropurchase thresholds (civilian: $3,500, defense: $5,000), making us just a swipe of the credit away.
+All of our Microconsulting Services are conveniently priced within the federal government's micropurchase thresholds (civilian: $10,000, defense: $5,000), making us just a swipe of the credit away.

 If you'd like to learn more about our Microconsulting Services, please drop us an email at <a href="mailto:hello@skylight.digital">hello@skylight.digital</a>.